FitAndraini/portfolio-data-science/README.md

 # Data Science Portfolio
 ## Instructions for Running Python Notebooks Locally
-Install dependencies using requirements.txt.
+1. Install dependencies using requirements.txt.<br>
-Run notebooks as usual by using a anaconda navigator or jupyter notebook server, Vscode etc.
+2. Run notebooks as usual by using a anaconda navigator or jupyter notebook server, Vscode etc.<br>
-The data used is hr-analytics.csv
+3. The data used is hr-analytics.csv